Canon 1300D vs Canon M

 It is notable that the 1300D offers wifi support, while the Canon M does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 1300D and the Canon M have been discontinued, but can regularly be found used on eBay.
 The Canon M was replaced by the Canon EOS M3, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1300D vs Canon M